sunithasomanna/ODIM/plugin-redfish/README.md

 -   Firmware version host IP address and port

--   TLS configuration that specifies TLS version and cipher suites to be used.
+-   TLS configuration that specifies TLS version and cipher suites to be used

 -   Certificate paths